Associate Professor, Education

 How do children make sense of conflict in different relationships, and how do these experiences change with age?

-How are unique features of children’s close relationships with siblings and friends related to how children understand and resolve conflict with each partner?
+How are features of children’s close relationships with parents, siblings, and friends related to their sociomoral development?

 How is children’s sociomoral development related to their experiences with violence and injustice?